lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ## EDHOC Message 4 {#m4}

 This section specifies message_4 which is OPTIONAL to support.
 Key confirmation is normally provided by sending an application message from the Responder to the Initiator protected with a key derived with the EDHOC-Exporter, e.g., using OSCORE (see {{transfer}}).
-In deployments where no protected application message is sent from the Responder to the Initiator, the Responder MUST send message_4.
+In deployments where no protected application message is sent from the Responder to the Initiator, message_4 MUST be supported and the Responder MUST send message_4.
 Two examples of such deployments:

 1. When EDHOC is only used for authentication and no application data is sent.
 2. When application data is only sent from the Initiator to the Responder.